digitalfabrik/integreat-app/docs/08-cicd.md

 `adb shell am force-stop tuerantuer.app.integreat` `adb shell am start -n tuerantuer.app.integreat/.MainActivity`

+## Using the test signing key

-# Credentials and services
+# Services

 ## deliverino (GitHub)

 `deliverino` is a GitHub App and can be accessed and installed [here](https://github.com/apps/deliverino).
-This bot updates the repository when a new release is delivered.
+This bot bumps the version of the app when a new release is delivered.

-Access to the Bot is granted by a Private Key in PEM format.
-This is used to get an access token for an installation.
-This access_token allows to write content to the repositories/organisations where it was installed.

-// PEM is base64 encoded
-// Disable "Include Administrators" in Protected Branches (GitHub App is Admin)
+A private key in PEM format grants access to the bot.
+If the `deliverino` is installed for a specific repository then it has access to create commits there.

+**`deliverino` has the role of an Administrator.
+This is important when setting up ["Protected branches"](https://help.github.com/en/github/administering-a-repository/about-branch-restrictions) in GitHub.
+You have to disable "Include Administrators", else `deliverino` is not allowed to directly commit to the protected branch.**

 ## deliverino (Slack)

+The Slack bot `deliverino` is responsible to notify Slack channels about releases.
+It posts a message for iOS and Android individually as soon as the delivery step has finished.

 ## Google Play Store